Last Updated on December 2, 2023 by Electricalvolt

 What is an Electric Current?

 The electric current flows in the circuit if a potential difference exists.
 The potential difference is the pressure that causes the flow of charge, and the flow of charge eventually leads to the flow of electric current in the circuit.
 The rate of flow of charge is electric current.

 The electric current flows from the higher potential to the lower potential.
-If the two points in the circuit are at the same potential, the flow of electric charge is zero hence the current is zero.
-The magnitude of the current depends on the rate of flow of charge from one point to another point in a given circuit.
+If the two points in the circuit are at the same potential, the flow of electric charge is zero; hence, the current is zero.
+The magnitude of the current depends on the rate of flow of charge from one point to another in a given circuit.